daattali/ddpcr/README.md

 -   **Identify failed wells** - determining which wells in the plate seemed to have failed the ddPCR experiment, and thus these wells will be excluded from all downstream analysis.
 No template control (NTC) will be deemed as failures by this tool.
--   **Identify outlier droplets** - sometimes a few droplets can have an extremely high fluorescent intensity value that is probably erroneous, perhaps as a result of an error with the fluorescent reader.
+-   **Identify outlier droplets** - sometimes a few droplets can have an extremely high fluorescent intensity value that is probably erroneous, perhaps as a result of an error with the fluorescence reader.
 These droplets are identified and removed from the downstream analysis.
--   **Identify empty droplets** - droplets with very low fluorescent emissions are considered empty and are removed from the downstream analysis.
-Removing these droplets is beneficial for two reasons: 1. the size of the data is greatly reduced, which means the computations will be faster on the remaining droplets, and 2. the real signal of interest is in the non-empty droplets, and empty droplets can be regarded as noise.
+-   **Identify empty droplets** - droplets with very low fluorescent amplitudes are considered empty and are removed from the downstream analysis.
+Removing these droplets is beneficial for two
+    reasons: 1. the size of the data is greatly reduced, which means the computations will be faster on the remaining droplets, and 2. the real signal of interest is in the non-empty droplets, and empty droplets can be regarded as noise.